 When booking flights online there is commonly an option to ‘carbon-offset’ at the checkout.
 This works by adding an extra cost to your ticket to remove the equivalent carbon dioxide from the atmosphere e.g. planting trees or investing in renewable energy.
 The Qantas website, for example, lists its carbon offset projects and explains in detail its offsetting program here.

 ‘Qantas offsets its corporate travel and ground fuel emissions to help counteract the unavoidable impact of air travel.
 We do this by supporting people and projects that make a real difference to the environment.’
 Qantas emissions statement 2017

 Carbon offsetting is a good way to reduce your impacts from flying, however there are criticisms.
 Airlines commonly do not advertise the option of offsetting clear enough and the projects can sometimes be unverified.
-You can also purchase offsetting through other websites, read further advice from CHOICE here.
+You can also purchase offsetting through other websites.
+Read further advice here.

 As always, the best advice I’ve ever received to reduce my environmental impact is to be a conscious consumer.
 Flying is no exception.
 To make bigger changes in the world as consumers, we have to be aware of our impacts and question the decisions we make.

 I’m going to start being conscious of when and why I fly somewhere.
 If I can avoid flying somewhere just because it’s cheap, I will.

 - Go local